Nonstandard ways to cope with ADHD

 The tally-marks game🔗

-When you're working on something important and not-that-fun, a game you can play is to draw tally marks on a whiteboard for every time you get distracted, or use a knitting counter (Which knitting counter?).
+When you're working on something important and not-that-fun, a game you can play is to draw tally marks on a whiteboard every time you get distracted.

-For the game to stay fun, agree with yourself that it's fine to seek a distraction.
-Require of yourself only that you notice the distraction happening—lifting it to consciousness—then go ahead and follow the distraction.
+Anyway, to keep the game attractive to your monkey mind, agree with yourself that it's fine to seek a distraction.
+Require of yourself only that you notice the distraction happening—lifting it to consciousness—then go ahead and follow the distraction if you still want to.
 Enjoy!

 It's ok to mix in fun stuff🔗